Marlin Meet FAQs

-At most meets you’ll be able to use the app Meet Mobile to see individual times and team scores during the meet.
-After each meet, Fatima will send the final meet results to all Marlin families in the weekly the Marlin Messages.
+At most meets you’ll be able to use the SwimTopia App to see individual times and team scores during the meet.
+After each meet, the meet results will be emailed to all Marlin families and posted on the webist in the results secion.

 Who gets Ribbons?